-Prescott and colleagues have underscored the critical importance of knowledge and skills training for HCPs to effectively manage pandemics.19 Prescott et al. found that the majority of participants in their study had over a decade of experience, implying that prior experience during disease outbreaks over the past two decades had provided them with valuable knowledge on how to manage novel infectious diseases.
+Prescott et al,19 underscored the critical importance of knowledge and skills training for HCPs to effectively manage pandemics.
+In their study, the majority of participants had over a decade of experience, implying that prior experience during disease outbreaks over the past two decades had provided them with valuable knowledge on how to manage novel infectious diseases.

-In contrast to some other regions, Oman had not encountered a pandemic since the 2009 pH1N1 outbreak, which was not comparable in scale to SARS-CoV-2.
+In contrast to some other countries, Oman had not encountered a pandemic since the 2009 H1N1 outbreak, which was not comparable in scale to SARS-CoV-2.
 Consequently, HCPs in Oman are less prepared to manage the continuous influx of patients while ensuring the safety of themselves and their loved ones, both at work and at home.

 The principal recommendation is the implementation of effective and efficient training for HCPs to comprehensively address pandemics.
-This training should encompass the management of critically ill patients in ICU settings, the handling of highly contagious cases, and an understanding of the nuances of caring for patients on ventilators.
-Given the extended hours HCPs devote to treating COVID-19 patients, they must receive training on infection control measures, correct usage of PPEs and N95 masks, adherence to hand hygiene protocols, and other essential safety measures necessary for managing SARS-CoV-2.
+This training should encompass the management of critically ill patients in intensive care unit settings, the handling of highly contagious cases, and an understanding of the nuances of caring for patients on ventilators.
+Given the extended hours HCPs devote to treating COVID-19 patients, they must receive training on infection control measures, correct usage of PPE and N95 masks, adherence to hand hygiene protocols, and other essential safety measures necessary for managing SARS-CoV-2.
 Extensive evidence supports the importance of evidence-based education and training for HCPs in enhancing their skills, confidence, preparedness, and emotional well-being during pandemics.5

-Moreover, it is imperative to ensure that staff are well-informed about where to access key guidance and support, as this is crucial for reducing anxiety and optimizing their performance [10].
-Valuable insights gleaned from the Ebola outbreak in 2014 underscore the necessity of prioritizing interventions aimed at safeguarding the health and mental well-being of frontline HCPs in the context of the COVID-19 response.
+Moreover, it is imperative to ensure that staff are well-informed about where to access key guidance and support, as this is crucial for reducing anxiety and optimizing their performance.
+Valuable insights gleaned from the 2014 Ebola outbreak underscore the necessity of prioritizing interventions aimed at safeguarding the health and mental well-being of frontline HCPs in the context of the COVID-19 response.

 Finally, there is a pressing need to increase the availability of HCPs to alleviate the burden of care.
-This entails shifting staff from other disciplines to medical wards, expediting the inclusion of medical students and resident doctors in the workforce, canceling leave for healthcare workers, and calling upon retired healthcare professionals to contribute their expertise.
+This entails shifting staff from other disciplines to medical wards, expediting the inclusion of medical students and resident doctors in the workforce, canceling leave for healthcare workers, and calling upon retired HCPs to contribute their expertise.

 Policymakers, public health authorities, medical educators, and trainers must recognize the urgency of adapting training methodologies for physicians, nurses, and all allied health professionals involved in pandemic responses.
 This includes revising training methods in medical schools, nursing colleges, and related institutions.
-While knowledge and awareness are undoubtedly critical for HCPs, the absence of practical hands-on training and exposure can result in diminished performance, productivity, and emotional well-being.
-Practical, hands-on training using real-life scenarios, rather than simulations, has demonstrated significant benefits in enhancing the confidence levels of healthcare professionals, both in routine clinical practice and during disease outbreaks.
+While knowledge and awareness are undoubtedly critical for HCP, the absence of practical hands-on training and exposure can result in diminished performance, productivity, and emotional well-being.
+Practical, hands-on training using real-life scenarios, rather than simulations, has demonstrated significant benefits in enhancing the confidence levels of HCPs, both in routine clinical practice and during disease outbreaks.

-Another vital facet of HCPs training should focus on stress management and emotional intelligence.
+Another vital facet of HCP training should focus on stress management and emotional intelligence.
 Over the past two decades, workplace resiliency has emerged as a crucial factor in mitigating occupational stress and enhancing overall performance.
-In a manner similar to employees undergoing health and safety induction during their initial weeks at work, HCPs, along with other essential workers, should receive training to develop psychological preparedness and resilience to navigate turbulent times effectively.
+In a manner similar to employees undergoing health and safety induction during their initial weeks at work, HCP, along with other essential workers, should receive training to develop psychological preparedness and resilience to navigate turbulent times effectively.